Plants to Cover a Fence — 10 Pretty Ideas to Grow That Will Give You More Privacy, and Hide Ugly Boundaries

 Clematis armandii

-We've put clematis at No 1 as they are one of the most popular climbing plants and deservedly so.
-Not only do they offer excellent cover for unsightly garden fences, they also come in a range of different colors and shapes.
-There are clematis varieties that flower in all the different seasons of the year too.
+Clematis is one of the most popular climbing plants, and deservedly so.
+Not only do they offer excellent cover for unsightly garden fences, they also grow fast, which makes them a grat plant for privacy when speed is your aim.
+There are many clematis varieties that flower in all the different seasons of the year and, best of all, they come in a range of different colors and shapes.

 Armandii is an early spring flowering, vigorous, evergreen variety, with saucer-shaped, scented white single flowers.
 Montana 'Elizabeth' is another popular choice as it's such a vigorous grower (often described as rampant!) and has a lovely fragrance too.